shalatan/shalatan.github.io/android.md

 ### <a name='Intents'></a>Intents
 [🔝](#table-of-contents)

-An asynchronous message that activates 3 of the 4 android app components i.e. Activities, Services, Broadcast Receivers.
+**Intent is a messaging object that is used to request an action from another app component.**
-- `Explicit Intents` : Requires specified information, which targets an application's package name.
+- `Explicit Intents` : Explicit Intents are used to start a specific component within the same application or another application by explicitly specifying the target component's class name.
 - `Implicit Intents` : Implicit Intents declares a general action to perform like showing gallery image, opening URL on web browser, you can use implicit intent to request action to the android system.
 Then android system shows all the appropiate components for that request if found.

 ### <a name='LaunchModes'></a>Launch Modes